No more warnings, beachgoers handed citations

 Over in Waikiki, a woman was walking her French bulldog when she said her dog started to get overheated so she took a quick break and sat down on a wall near the Duke Kahanamoku statue.

-“Six officers came over to me and issued a citation for violating the beach closures,” said Honolulu resident Caitlin O’Keefe.
+“Six officers came over to me and issued a citation for violating the beach closures,” said one female Honolulu resident.
 “I repeatedly said I was unaware that the rock wall was considered part of the beach.
 I was not issued a warning of any sort.”

 “I willingly and truthfully told the officers that I did not know the place where I was sitting was considered a beach or a park.
 Where it is just a little strip of grass and palm trees,” she explained.